wessenstam/gts21/karbon/day-2/day-2.rst

    .. figure:: images/34.png

 #.
 In the Message box **Connect to DNS Server** type **DC**

+[IN WINTOOLS VM I SEE A RADIO BUTTON FOR "THE FOLLOWING COMPUTER".
+IF I HIT THAT BUTTON AND TYPE DC THIS WORKS FINE.]

 #.
 Your DC will open in the DNS, Expand till you see the content of ntnxlab.local

+[UNDER FORWARD LOOKUP ZONES]

 #.
 Check to see if the DNS name ntnxlab.local has a subdomain with the same name as the Object Store.

    .. note::